 The installation could take a few seconds to finish.
 Once it is, the app should be installed.
 You can now launch it from the app drawer of your phone.

 Now before you leave, know that Google Play Store is still the quickest and safest way to install apps on your Android device.
 It’s Play Protect protection mechanism makes sure that all apps are free from malware even before you install them.
-So, you should only resort to the manual installation if and when necessary.
+So, you should only resort to manual installation if and when necessary.
 And it would also be a good idea to disable the installation of apps from unknown sources to further prevent any malicious installations.

 So, this was our guide to sideload/manually install Android APK files.
 We hope you found it to be helpful.
-This post is also a part of the Android 101 series where we cover basics of using and operating Android devices.
+This post is also a part of the Android 101 series where we cover the basics of using and operating Android devices.
 If you have any questions regarding the APK files or their installation, feel free to let us know through the comments.